KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 Let's **Clear display filter**.

-To access the Display Filter Expression syntax window, we will be selecting Analyze from the Wireshark menu, then select **Display Filter Expression**.
+To access the Display Filter Expression syntax window, we will be selecting Analyse from the Wireshark menu, then select **Display Filter Expression**.

 ![](./images/38.jpg)